steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Index.md

 This tutorial provides a step-by-step guide for building a **VST 3** plug-in's ```CMakeLists.txt``` from scratch.

-## Creating a plug-in with VST 3 SDK as an external project
+## Creating a plug-in with VST SDK as an external project

 [Link](Creating+a+plug-in+with+VST+3+SDK+as+an+external+project.md)

-This is a simple Hello World **VST 3 SDK** plug-in to demonstrate how to use the VST 3 SDK as an external project.
+This is a simple Hello World **VST SDK** plug-in to demonstrate how to use the **VST SDK** as an external project.

 ## Switching to another VSTGUI submodule or branch